The Indian Navy is the seventh most powerful Navy in the world.

 - 4x Fleet tankers.

 - Patrol boats.

-The Indian Aircraft carrier is INS Vikramaditya which succeeded INS Vikrant in 2013.
+The India has two Aircraft carriers.
+One is INS Vikramaditya which succeeded INS Vikrant in 2013.

 INS Jalashwa is the only amphibious transport dock in The Indian Navy.